jxph025319/edx-documentation/en_us/shared/developing_course/course_units.rst

 learners.
 For information about offering different content to different learner groups, see :ref:`Offering Differentiated Content`.

-.. note:: If a unit has group access restrictions set, all of its child components inherit these group access restrictions unless you explicitly set different group access restrictions for individual child components.
+.. note:: A unit's group access settings are inherited by components in the unit.
+If you set additional group access restrictions for a component, make sure the component access settings do not contradict the unit access settings.
+For example, you cannot give Group A of learners access to a component if Group A does not have access to the unit that contains the component.

 Tp specify a unit's access settings, follow these steps.